Asure/narc/README.md

+Updated version Nov 11 2023:
-- run fixer.py in SYS and NARC to update old GSP assembler format directives and constants to ones that work with 6.10 -- this will fix up the source files in the OLD folder and put them in the main folder
+- run fixer.py in SYS and NARC to update old GSP assembler format directives and constants to ones that work with 6.10
+- this will fix up the source files in the OLD folder and put them in the main folder
 - run gmake -m in the SYS folder
 - run gmake allnarc -m in the NARC folder
 - run nothing in the DIAG folder, it appears precompiled(!)
-- run NARCROMS.BAT, now you have NARCFC and NARCFE files. these are 27010 ROM images.
+- run ROM_B\NARCROMS.BAT, now you have NARCFC and NARCFE files. these are 27010 ROM images.
 - for MAME, rename the ROMs as follows:
 	NARCFC.0 -> NARCREV7.U42, NARCFC.1 -> NARCREV7.U24,
 	NARCFE.0 -> NARCREV7.U41, NARCFE.1 -> NARCREV7.U23
+- or use rename.cmd in a cmd prompt

 current problems:
 - the DMA1 version of LOAD doesn't seem to be available anywhere, so I can't produce graphics ROMs until